Proposals for Master's theses

 Please note our general information on theses.
 In addition, please note that most theses supervised by the institute have an empirical part.
 We therefore recommend that students interested in writing a Master thesis attend the modeling and research courses offered by the finance institutes (Financial Modeling, Research in Finance).

 Machine learning has made tremendous progress in image recognition tasks.
-In this thesis, you will explore whether standard image recognition approaches can be used to derive trading signals.
+In this thesis, you will explore whether standard image recognition approaches can be used to predict returns and to derive trading signals.
 You will explore different ways of converting financial data into images, and examine different assets and predictive information.
-Note that the literature on the application to trading is in its infancy, but it's something that experts from the field talk about (Contact: Prof. Löffler).
+(Contact: Prof. Löffler).

 Literature to get started: Jiang, J., Kelly, B.T. and Xiu, D., 2020.
 (Re-) Imag (in) ing Price Trends.
 Chicago Booth Research Paper, (21-01).

 The corona crisis is a good opportunity to assess the performance of value-at-risk forecasts.
 In your thesis, you shall test for a representative set of VaR models how they performed during the corona crisis and how this performance compares to their prior performance.